Panic Disorder Therapy in Los Angeles

 What Makes Our Approach Different

 We combine structured, evidence-based treatment with a relational approach.
-Panic often develops in contexts where we didn't feel safe, and healing often requires a relationship where safety is palpable.
+Panic often develops in contexts where you didn't feel safe, and healing often requires a relationship where safety is palpable.
 We build that foundation before doing exposure work.

 the process